fragaria/karmen/docs/source/installation.rst

    cd
    wget -O karmen.zip https://github.com/fragaria/karmen/releases/latest/download/release.zip
-   unzip -d .karmen karmen.zip
+   unzip -d karmen karmen.zip
-   cd .karmen
+   cd karmen

 ..
 TODO an alternative would be to have a `release` branch, then the update would be a matter of git pull and container restart. wget would get replaced by git clone --branch release